bas/ReadingTimeDemo/README.md

 # ReadingTimeDemo
-A demo Web application using .NET Core, NuGet and xUnit with Appveyor for CI and Azure for deploys.
+A demo Web application using .NET Core, NuGet and xUnit with Appveyor for CI and Azure for continuous deployment.